Naša mala klinika

 Naša mala klinika (Our Little Clinic) was a Slovenian comedy series broadcast by Pop TV respectively, between 2004 and 2007.
 Seven seasons were broadcast.
 The series was written by Marko Pokorn, Rok Vilčnik and Branko Đurić "Đuro", who also directed the series.
 The show won four (2005, 2006, 2007, 2008) viktors for the best played TV series.
-In Slovenia, it was the most watched TV series in 2007 season and some seasons before.
+In Croatia, it was the most watched TV series in 2007 season and some seasons before.